mahithakkar/MovieSearchApplication/README.md

 # Hack4Impact Fall 2025 Application Assessment

 Welcome to the Hack4Impact Fall 2025 application assessment!
-This project is a simple movie search application built with React, TypeScript, and Vite.
+This project is a movie search application built with React, TypeScript, and Vite.

 ## Your Task